-At the parameter values using in \cite{bansal2004risks} and based on the Monte Carlo method discussed above, we estimate that $\lL_\Phi = -0.00388$ implying the existence of a unique equilibrium price-dividend ratio function in $\hH_1$.\footnote{The value shown is the mean of 1,000 Monte Carlo draws $\lL_\Phi(n, m)$, where the latter is defined in \eqref{eq:mc} of appendix~\ref{s:ctv}.
+At the parameter values using in \cite{bansal2004risks} and based on the Monte Carlo method discussed above, we estimate that $\lL_\Phi = -0.00388$ implying the existence of a unique equilibrium price-dividend ratio function in $\hH_1$.\footnote{The reported value is the mean of 1,000 draws of $\lL_\Phi(n, m)$, where the latter is defined in \eqref{eq:mc} of Appendix~\ref{s:ctv}.
 For each draw, $n$ and $m$ in in this calculation were set to 1,000 and 10,000 respectively.
-The standard deviation was less than 0.001.
+The standard error for the mean was approximately 0.0001.
 Following \cite{bansal2004risks}, the parameters used were $\gamma=10.0$, $\beta=0.998$, $\psi=1.5$ $\mu_c=0.0015$, $\rho=0.979$, $\varphi_z = 0.044$, $v=0.987$, $d=$7.9092e-7, $\varphi_\sigma=$2.3e-6. $\mu_d=0.0015$, $\alpha=3.0$ and $\varphi_d=4.5$.
 See table IV on page~1489.} While this value is close to zero, we find that significant shifts in parameters are required to cross the contour $\lL_\Phi = 0$.

-For example, figure~\ref{f:alpha_mud_by} shows $\lL_\Phi$ calculated at a range of parameter values in the neighborhood of the \cite{bansal2004risks} specification via a contour map.
+For example, Figure~\ref{f:alpha_mud_by} shows $\lL_\Phi$ calculated at a range of parameter values in the neighborhood of the \cite{bansal2004risks} specification via a contour map.
 The parameter $\alpha$ is varied on the horizontal axis, while $\mu_d$ is on the vertical axis.
 Other parameters are held fixed at the \cite{bansal2004risks} values.
 The black contour line shows the boundary between stability and instability.
 Not surprisingly, the test value increases with the cash flow growth rate $\mu_d$.
 In this region of the parameter space, it also declines with $\alpha$, because an increase in $\alpha$ with $\gamma > \alpha$ reduces the covariance between cash flow growth and discounting captured by the term $(\alpha - \gamma) \sum_{t=1}^n z_t$ in (\ref{eq:Phi_BY}).
-However, we can see that $\lL_\Phi < 0$ fails only after significant deviations of $\alpha$ and $\mu_d$ from their estimated values.